GFDYHML/PersonalwebYu/content/en/authors/admin/_index.md

   url: "https://www.hs-coburg.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Three years of professional experience in marketing and testing in the automotive industry.
+And will devote myself to this industry with curiosity and enthusiasm.

 interests:
 - Automotive Industry
+- Software and Hardware Developing and Testing
 - Project Management
-- Software and Hardware Developing and Testing
-- Quality Management

 education: